 How can I qualify for an 80/10/10 loan?

 We offer this loan program for both home purchase and refinance.
 The property must be owner-occupied.
-A minimum credit score of 700 is required.
-This is not available for Texas (TX) properties.
+A minimum credit score of 700 is required is required for a total loan amount of $1,250,000 and 730 for a total loan amount of $2 million.
+(Guidelines are subject to change without notice.
+Contact us at firstname.lastname@example.org for updated loan amounts)

 Some of the additional guidelines for the HELOC is mentioned below: